Yahoo's Mayer shines spotlight on video

 "We're working on various methods in terms of how we can increase our video views, and watching," Mayer said at the Reuters Global Technology Summit on Thursday.
 "It's clear to me that our video business is something that's growing a lot.
 It's something that we'd like to accelerate."

-Yahoo is currently bidding to acquire Hulu, the online hub for TV programming owned by Walt Disney Co and News Corp, sources with knowledge of the situation have told Reuters.
+Yahoo is currently bidding to acquire Hulu, the online hub for TV programming owned by Walt Disney Co (DIS.N) and News Corp (NWSA.O), sources with knowledge of the situation have told Reuters.

 Mayer would not comment on the bid for Hulu.